August 12

 The BMJ Open Diabetes Research & Care published a study that discovered that eating 2 servings of walnuts a day (366 calories) for half a year improved the overall diet quality, LDL and total cholesterol levels, and endothelial function in people at risk of the condition.

 What’s more, the participants had no changes in their BMI and body fat.
-Also, the Asia Pacific Journal of Clinical Nutrition published research that claims eating nuts on a regular basis can raise resting energy expenditure.
+Also, the Asia Pacific Journal of Clinical Nutrition published research that claims eating nuts regularly can raise resting energy expenditure.

 Moreover, the American Journal of Clinical Nutrition published a study that shows women who ate nuts at least twice a week had a lesser incidence of weight gain than those who consumed them rarely.